maxbiostat/BayesianStatisticsCourse/README.md

 ## Lecture 9: Applications I

+- Ever wondered what to do when both the number of trials and success probability are unknown in a binomial model?
+Well, [this](https://pluto.mscc.huji.ac.il/~galelidan/52558/Material/Raftery.pdf) paper by Adrian Raftery has _an_ answer.
+- [This](https://mc-stan.org/users/documentation/case-studies/golf.html) case study shows how to create a model from first (physical) principles.

 ## Lecture 10: Applications II
 - See [Reporting Bayesian Results](https://journals.sagepub.com/doi/abs/10.1177/0193841X20977619?journalCode=erxb) for a guide on which summaries are indispensable in a Bayesian analysis.
 -  [Visualization in Bayesian workflow](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/rssa.12378) is a great paper about making useful graphs for a well-calibrated Bayesian analysis.